Idun9000/Hard_to_get/README.md

-# GPT Simulation for Behavioral Modeling
+# LLM Simulation for Behavioral Modeling

-This project simulates behavioral responses using a GPT model to understand task performance under different payoff structures and task conditions.
-The simulation generates agent responses, evaluates them against predefined payoff structures, and logs the results.
+This code contains content for a project evaluating LLMs ability to behave like human beings, and hard-to-get populations.
+Code covers LLM data simulation for the Iowa Gambling Task and cognitive modeling of data from control and addicts.

 ## File Structure